Mary Trump Book Claims Trump Praised Her Breasts and His Own Sister Called Him a Clown

 At the dinner, just a few months after her uncle had moved into the White House, Mary recounts how Donald gestured towards Eric Trump’s wife, his daughter-in-law.
 “Lara, there,” he said.
 “I barely even knew who the fuck she was, honestly, but then she gave a great speech during the campaign in Georgia supporting me.”
 The couple had been together for eight years.

-Don Jr. went on to give a toast to his father, at which point Mary got one of the waiters’ attention.
+Don Jr. went on to give a toast to his father, at which point Mary got a waiter’s attention.
 “Can I have some more wine?” she asked.
-When the waiter returned with two bottles, and asked red or white, Mary responded “yes, please.”
+When the server returned with two bottles, and asked red or white, Mary responded “yes, please.”

 The dinner wrapped in two hours and as Mary notes while it was twice as long as Thanksgiving or Christmas at her grandparents’ house, it was less time than Donald spent at a dinner with Kid Rock two weeks later.